pudly/schmopera-hugo/content/articles/ned-cantys-die-fledermaus-a-pleasant-persistent-buzz-of-happiness.md

 ---
-title: "Ned Canty's Die Fledermaus: "A pleasant, persistent buzz of happiness.""
+title: "Ned Canty&#039;s Die Fledermaus: &quot;A pleasant, persistent buzz of happiness.&quot;"
 ---

 ## Where does *Die Fledermaus* fall, between the spectrum of "serious opera" and "crowd-pleasing fluff"?